ENCODE-DCC/dnase-seq-pipeline/README.md

 * tasks
 * subworkflows
 * workflows
+* structs

 Tasks wrap generic command-line utilities.
 Subworkflows use one or more tasks to create DNase-seq-specific utilities.
 Workflows combine mutliple subworkflows into a conceptually useful unit of work for consumption by the end user.
+Structs define the abstract groups of parameters and files that should be passed around together.

 The *tests* folder is split up into:
 * unit